TopGirlCoder/tests-external-interface/readme.md

 Run tests:

-Use the progress formatter which generates '.' represents a passing example, 'F' is failing, and '*' is pending:
+* Use the progress formatter (generates '.' which represents a passing example, 'F' is failing, and '*' is pending):

 ```
 $ rspec --format
 ```

-Use the documentation formatter to see the documentation strings passed to describe, it, and their aliases:
+* Use the documentation formatter to see the documentation strings passed to describe, it, and their aliases:

 ```